SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 ```

 Note that in addition, we use the message `addEventHandlerOn:do:` to configure
-the circle element to react to mouse down events.
+the circle element to react to mouse-down events.

 ```
 BlIntegerInputElement >> initialize